IBOGmbH/Electronics-inventory/README.md

 A detailled description of the electronic tools and supply availible.

 ## Tools :
-* 1 x Generic soldering station with tip cleaner and adjistable temperature
+* 1 x Generic soldering station with tip cleaner and adjustable temperature
 * 1 x 0.4 mm Soldering tip
 * 1 x Helping hand with a magnifier
 * 1 x Memory card reader with it's carrying case